An introduction to 2d conformal field theory: Basics in conformal field theory

-The Ward-Takahashi identity allows us to identify the conserved charge $Q_a$ defined in \eqref{def-conserved-charge} as the generator of the symmetry transformation in the Hilbert space of quantum states.
-Let $Y= \Phi(x_2)\cdots \Phi(x_n)$ and suppose that the time $t=x^0_1$ is larger than all the times in $Y$.
-We integrate the Ward-Takahashi identity \eqref{Ward-Takahashi-Identity} in a very thin box bounded by $t_-<t$, by $t_+>t$, and by spatial infinity, which excludes all the other points $x_2,\cdots,x_n$.
+The Ward-Takahashi identity allows us to identify the conserved charge \( Q_a \) defined in \eqref{def-conserved-charge} as the generator of the symmetry transformation in the Hilbert space of quantum states.
+Let $Y= \Phi(x_2)\cdots \Phi(x_n)$ and suppose that the time $t=x^0_1$ is larger than all the times in \( Y \).
+We integrate the Ward-Takahashi identity in a very thin box bounded by \( t_- < t \), \( t_+ > t \), and by spatial infinity, which excludes all other points \( x_2, \dots, x_n \).
+This gives

 In the limit $t_-\rightarrow t_+$, for an arbitrary set of fields $Y$, we obtain